TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Devel.md

 The Windows version in use is quite `old`, and as we know, older versions are much more likely to contain `kernel` vulnerabilities.

-By searching on Google we found an interest `exploit` targeting this `OS` version (6.1.7600 N/A Build 7600):
+By searching on Google we found an interesting `exploit` targeting this `OS` version (6.1.7600 N/A Build 7600):

 <br />